 I work as a senior Clinical Nurse Specialist with over 30 years’ experience of working in mental health.
 For the last 25 years I have worked in the specialist area of eating disorders working with individuals with a range of eating disorders and significant problems with anxiety, depression and personality problems.
 I have a particular interest in working with individuals who have experienced trauma.

 I initially trained as a registered mental health nurse, but have also trained in a number of psychotherapies including: Transaction Analysis, Psychodynamic Therapy and Cognitive Behaviour Therapy.
 I am an accredited IPT therapist, supervisor and trainer.
 In more recent years I have been involved in the development of Interpersonal Psychotherapy for eating disorders in our service.

-We have an active research team led by Professor Jon Arcelus.
-The team is small, consisting of Jackie Wales and Nicola Brewin, both Senior Researchers, but is supported by the rest of the clinical team and various students on placement at the service.
-Research and service evaluation is very much imbedded into and seen as an essential part of the service.
-The team works closely with Loughborough University, De Montfort University and other national and international universities such as Shanghai Jiao Tong University School of Medicine in Shanghai (China) and Barcelona University in Spain.
+We have a small but active research team but supported by the rest of the clinical team and various students on placement at the service.
+Research and service evaluation is very much embedded into and seen as an essential part of the service.
+The team works closely with Loughborough University, De Montfort University and other national and international universities.